COVID-19 Update 1-Sep-2020

 This site is open to full NDHPC Members.

 We are temporarily limiting access to Codden Hill to Full members only in order to comply with licence requirements and landowner’s wishes.
-We will review this restriction at the end of July for Codden Hill.
+We will review this restriction in mid-September for Codden Hill.

 We have reassured all our landowners that everyone flying will follow the BHPA guidelines – especially with regard to hygiene, not hanging about, not going into villages, etc.